mcboyd-bu/Website/assembly_guide.md

   </tr>
 </tbody></table>

-#### Screw Tightness
+### Tightness
-If we leave a screw too lose, it can wiggle loose and eventually fall off.
-If we over tighten a screw, we can damage the part, strip the screw, or strip the threads.
-Especially when we are tapping the screw into plastic, it is very easy to strip off the threads we create in the plastic, which prevents the screw from being able to stay in the hole.
+If we leave a screw or MF standoff too lose, it can wiggle loose and fall off.
+If we over-tighten a screw or MF standoff, we can damage the part, strip the screw, or strip the threads.
+Especially when we are tapping into plastic, it is very easy to strip off the threads created in the plastic, which prevents the rod from staying in the hole.

 Throughout this assembly guide, we specify six levels of screw tightness:
-1. *partial*: Do not tighten the screw all of the way, and intentionally leave extra room so the part is free to move.
+1. *Partial*: Do not tighten the screw all of the way and intentionally leave extra room so the part is free to move.
-1. *very gentle*: Slowly tightening the screw or MF standoff and stop as soon it touches the part.
+1. *Very gentle*: Slowly tightening the screw or MF standoff and stop as soon it touches the part.
-1. *gentle*: Slowly tighten the screw until it touches the part, then apply a small amount of pressure to tighten it further.
+1. *Gentle*: Slowly tighten the screw until it touches the part, then apply a small amount of pressure to tighten it further.
-1. *moderate*: Slowly tighten the screw until it touches the part, then apply a moderate amount of pressure to tighten it further.
+1. *Moderate*: Slowly tighten the screw until it touches the part, then apply a moderate amount of pressure to tighten it further.
-1. *tight*: Tighten the screw with a large amount of pressure.
+1. *Tight*: Tighten the screw with a large amount of pressure.
-1. *very tight*: Tighten the screw as tight as you can without hurting yourself.
+1. *Very tight*: Tighten the screw as much as you can without hurting yourself.

 To help avoid stripping a screw, always use the largest screw driver which fully fits in the head of the screw.

 ### Safety Precautions
 In order to protect the parts of RACECAR-MN during assembly, please take the following two precautions: